dalvarezrivera/SENG_440_Project/README.md

 Optional: record your own .wav audio file to test and name it "input_audio" as well and change the name of the current "inpubt_audio" file so there isn't any confusion.

+Notes:
+ - In compression_decompression.c there are unused compression/decompression functions.
+These are the un-optimized functions that we chose to keep in there for your viewing/interest.
+The code can be edited easily to run with these functions by simply editing the calling of the functions in main().